Keeping Bread Fresh And Crusty (Reviving Stale Baguette)

 cutting stale loaf

-If you find that you have some bread which has gone a bit hard, you don’t have to throw it out.
+If you find that you have some bread that has gone a bit hard, you don’t have to throw it out.
 You can still use it to make bread pudding, breadcrumbs, or croutons.
 Stale baguette slices can be slathered with butter, parsley flakes, and fresh garlic and warmed up in a warm oven to make garlic bread toast!
 As a last resort, dogs quite like to nibble on hard bread!

 Below are a few easy ideas on how you can use stale bread.